kongo/dotfiles/README.md

 To Do
 -----
-- [x] add my git mergetool to bin
+- ✓ add my git mergetool to bin
-- [x] make findorstart script work with terminal applications
+- ✓ make findorstart script work with terminal applications
 - [ ] installation script

 What goes where